KristjanSolvi/ListaSala/README.md

 # Listavefsala

+## Codex
+This website was made to test the new Codex model.

 Swipe-first marketplace concept for emerging Icelandic artists.
 Visitors browse art Tinder-style, save favourites to a Pinterest-like collection, and complete lightweight checkout directly with artists.

 ## Run locally